google-deepmind/streetlearn/README.md

     and **instruction_following_oracle_agent** are similar to the human agent and automatically navigate towards the goal (courier game) or towards the goal via waypoints, following instructions (instruction-following game) and they report oracle performance on these tasks.
+A batched version of th oracle agent can be started using **batched_oracle_agent**.

 ## Compilation from source